 2. Mileage reimbursement overpays high-mileage drivers; FAVR does not.

 Depending on the mileage rate, at a certain mileage amount a driver's reimbursement will outstrip their vehicle costs.
-This is because the fixed expenses are being spread over a larger number of miles and therefore become less expensive per mile.
+This is because the fixed expenses are spread over a larger number of miles and become less expensive per mile.

 3. Unfair mileage reimbursements do not retain employees and may break the law.

-A disadvantage of FAVR reimbursement
+One disadvantage of FAVR reimbursement